csebooks/operating-systems/content.en/storage-management/_index.md

 **12.15** Some DMA controllers support direct virtual memory access, where the targets of I/O operations are specified as virtual addresses and a translation from virtual to physical address is performed during the DMA.
 How does this design complicate the design of the DMA controller?
 What are the advantages of providing such functionality?

-**12.16** UNIX coordinates the activities of the kernel I/O components bymanip- ulating shared in-kernel data structures, whereasWindows uses object-
+**12.16** UNIX coordinates the activities of the kernel I/O components bymanip- ulating shared in-kernel data structures, whereasWindows uses object oriented message passing between kernel I/O components.

-**EX-46**

-oriented message passing between kernel I/O components.
 Discuss three pros and three cons of each approach.

 **12.17** Write (in pseudocode) an implementation of virtual clocks, including the queueing and management of timer requests for the kernel and applications.
 Assume that the hardware provides three timer channels.